 Wide-Mouth Glass Jars: We use different sized glass mason jars for the majority of our kitchen use and storage.
 I buy mostly wide-mouth jars since they’re easier to clean and pour into.
 These smooth 16-ounce jars and tall 24 oz jars are great for smoothies and drinks.
 I also like the smooth-sided 32 oz. jars so I can easily label them with freezer tape.
 The wide-mouth half gallon (64 oz) size is great for larger batches of homemade almond milk, cashew milk, cashew cream, etc. that I generally store in the fridge throughout the week.

-Wide-Mouth Caps: I bought these BPA-free plastic storage lids to simplify our mason jar lid situation.
+Wide-Mouth Caps: We use these BPA-free plastic storage lids to simplify our mason jar lid situation.
 This lid fits all of our wide-mouth jars, and they’re 1 piece rather than 2.
+I also love this flip mason jar lid for easy pouring of drinks, smoothies, etc.

 Tools + Appliances